HughCareyGitHub/FinalProject/README.md

 To see all wireframes created in the UX stage
 ![blog_wireframe](https://github.com/user-attachments/assets/71b5a7c6-93db-47d2-b453-6e68c1429815)

 **Testing**

 I added some posts and comments to make sure that all the site functionality is working as planned.
+I also shared some posts to verift that the share this post functionality is working.

 **Validator Testing**